geniusnhu/ds-masterpiece-hugo/content/post/2020-05-30-speed-up-training-time-in-deep-neuron-net/index.md

 There are also discussions about the performance of **normal distribution** and **uniform distribution** in initialization technique, but there is indeed no one shows better performance than the other one.
 The result of ```init = keras.initializers.VarianceScaling(scale=2.,mode='fan_avg',distribution='uniform')``` does not improve for this data set (Train set accuracy: 87.05%, Val set: 86.27% and took 100.82 seconds to run)

 ## 2. Get along with the right Activation function
-Choosing an unfit activation function is one of the reason leading to poor model performance. ```sigmoid``` might be a good choice but I prefer to use ```SELU```, ```ReLU``` or its variants instead.
+Choosing an unfit activation function is one of the reasons leading to poor model performance. ```sigmoid``` might be a good choice but I prefer to use **SELU, ReLU, or its variants** instead.

-Let's talk about ReLU first.
+Let's talk about **ReLU** first.
 Simply saying, if the value is larger than 0, the function returns the value itself; else it returns 0.
 This activation is fast to compute but in return there will be a case that it stops outputting anything other than 0 (i.e neurons were died).
-This issue usually happens in case of large learning rate.
+This issue usually happens in case of a large learning rate.

 <figure>
   <img src="relu_and_lrelu.png" alt="" style="width:100%">